 These weaknesses include:

-You can also use a dedicated keyword research tool like TopicRanker to determine problems in the Google search results.
+You can also use a dedicated SERP analysis tool like TopicRanker to determine problems in the Google search results.
 TopicRanker finds easy-to-rank keywords by analyzing key weaknesses like:

 Your goal is to find keywords that have a few of these weaknesses.
 They don’t have to have every weakness, but the more there are, the easier it’ll be to rank for that phrase.